mieweb/docs/content/functions/encounters/tracking-notes.md

 ## Macros Tracking Notes - General Notes

 Macros offered in the Tracking Notes encounter section are a way to quickly insert predefined text with minimal user input.
-To add Macros, the security setting Use Macros needs to be set to Yes.
+To utilize macros, users must have the security setting Use Macros set to Yes.
+If set to No, users will not be able to utilize macros.

 ![](../tracking-notes.assets/060e96c0c0458280d937b27f344752e5.png)